andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 the nagging question of "what if?"

 <h4 class="article-subheader">Ohhh, So THAT'S What "Contains Nudity" Means</h4>
-The next day after some incredible morning laps of waist deep powder, I head to Umbrella Bar in Canyons Village at the base of Park City Mountain.
+The next day after some incredible morning laps of waist deep Utah powder, I head to Umbrella Bar in Canyons Village at the base of Park City Mountain.
 I order myself a bowl of chili and a Pint of Johnny's American IPA and pop open my email.

 <div class="text-muted fst-italic mx-3 mb-3">
 Thank you for applying to audition for Mark Haim’s This Land Is Your Land